DataDog/dd-trace-rb/docs/GettingStarted.md

 YourSchema.use(GraphQL::Tracing::DataDogTracing)
 ```

+**Note**: This integration does not support define-style schemas.
+Only class-based schemas are supported.

 Do *NOT* `instrument :graphql` in `Datadog.configure` if you choose to configure manually, as to avoid double tracing.
 These two means of configuring GraphQL tracing are considered mutually exclusive.

 ### gRPC